- Home to DLR

 When we receive the results of the background checks, we will conclude our review of the application and notify the applicant of our decision.
 If the application is approved, a license will be issued immediately.
 If the application is denied, the applicant may appeal the decision under South Dakota Codified Law (SDCL) 1-26 within 30 days.
 The applicant will be notified of the appeal process at the time the decision is provided.

 All mortgage licenses expire on December 31.
-Renewal requests must be filed through Nationwide Mortgage Licensing System (NMLS) by December 1 to avoid a late fee.
+Renewal requests must be filed through Nationwide Multistate Licensing System (NMLS) by December 1 to avoid a late fee.
 Renewals will be handled through the NMLS.
 Correspondence containing instructions for renewal will be sent via the NMLS starting in October.

 back to top